A celebration of fiber arts and old-time artisan skills!

 Instructor's Website: locallymadeinnashville.com

-Items Included: Spindle and wool
+Items Included: drop spindle and fiber

 Student Provides: None